 Stay calm because the person answering the phone had nothing to do with the billing error you are calling about.

-Almost all monthly bills have a toll-free number you can call printed on the bill or located under the “contact us” tab on the company website.
+Almost all monthly bills have a toll-free number you can call printed on the invoice or located under the “contact us” tab on the company website.

 Warmly greet the customer service rep and answer any preliminary questions they have for you about the account holder.

 Explain the situation to them and let them know you have the documentation about your case if needed.